opendatacube/datacube-ows/docs/cfg_wcs.rst

 in TIFF metadata.
 Calculating statistics results in better interoperability with some clients (e.g. QGIS) but results in increased memory usage when generating very large coverage files.

-We recommend leaving this setting false (the default) unless you particularly need to support very large coverage files.
+We recommend leaving this setting False (the default) unless you particularly need to support very large coverage files.

 ::